 Our principal offices are located in two adjacent buildings in Mountain View, California, which together provide approximately 341,000 square feet of available space.
 This space is leased through August 2030, and we have two options to extend the lease term, the first to extend the term by ten years, followed by a second option to extend by approximately nine additional years.
-We also lease approximately 238,000 square feet of space in three separate buildings in Sunnyvale, California, with lease expirations ranging from December 2019 through June 2020.
+We also lease approximately 350,000 square feet of space in three adjacent buildings in Sunnyvale, California, which we have leased through October 2031.
+These buildings in Mountain View and Sunnyvale are used for research and development, sales and support, marketing, and administrative activities for both of our business segments.